Searchin' (I Gotta Find a Man)

-"Searchin' (I Gotta Find a Man)" is a song written and produced by Ian Anthony Stephenson and recorded by British singer Hazell Dean in 1983.
+"Searchin' (I Gotta Find a Man)" is a song written and produced by Ian Anthony Stephens and recorded by British singer Hazell Dean in 1983.
 It became a top-ten hit on the UK Singles Chart and US Dance Club Songs chart.
 It was covered in 2007 by Australian girl group Young Divas.

 The single was initially released in 1983 and peaked at number seventy-six in the UK Singles Chart.
 The song became a popular dance track, particularly so in gay clubs.
 After hitting the U.S. Dance charts, where it peaked at number eight, it was re-issued in the UK in 1984 and managed to reach number six in the UK Singles Chart, becoming one of her most successful singles to date.
 The song was later included on her album Heart First.